mjcolwell/n-back_oxford/README.md

 ## License:
 The task materials and preprocessing script are offered free of charge for researchers.
-**It is requested that researchers who publish data using these materials (task or preprocessing script) cite the code for the task in relevant publications.**
+It is requested that researchers who publish data using these materials (task or preprocessing script) cite the code for the task in relevant publications.

-**Please cite the code and supplementary materials below**:
+**Please cite the code below**:

-*N-Back Task Reference*

 Colwell, M., Tagomori, H., Murphy, S., & Harmer, H. (2021).
 N-Back Task (Version 1.3).
 Zenodo. https://doi.org/